MauroVangheluwe/github-flow-practice/about.md

-#About Page
+# About Page (Feature Branch)
-This version describes the about page from the main branch.
+This version describes the about page from the feature branch.